Tax evasion in the United States: Whistleblower Office

-Inadvertent Tax Evasion
+Inadvertent tax evasion

 Incorrectly filling out tax documents can also be labeled as tax fraud or tax evasion.
 While these incorrect filings can be due to neglect or lack of knowledge of the tax code, the IRS will take these matters seriously.
 Just by looking at the documentation, the IRS cannot determine whether the incorrect filing was an unintentional error or done with intent.
 If it is determined that the error was unintentional, the IRS will apply two common Accuracy-Related Penalties to individuals: Negligence or Disregard of the Rules or Regulations or Substantial Understatement of Income Tax.

 Negligence is determined when a reasonable attempt to follow tax laws is not done when preparing tax returns.
 Disregarding the rules and regulations is classified as When the filer carelessly, recklessly, or intentionally ignores the tax rules and regulations.
 The penalty for both incorrect filing methods is 20% of the portion of the underpayment of tax.

 Substantial Understatement of Income Tax applies when the tax liability is understated by the greater of $5,000 or 10% of the tax required to be shown.
 The IRS will send a notice letter if an Accuracy-Related Penalty is applicable.

 These penalties will be charged interest but can be disputed or removed.
 The date that interest is charged varies by the penalty but will increase the amount owed until the balance is paid back.
 If the filer acts in good faith and shows reasonable cause for not meeting the obligation, the IRS can remove the penalty.
 Interest cannot be reduced or removed unless the penalty is reduced or removed.
 The IRS offers a toll-free number at the top right corner of the notice letter for the filer to call and dispute.
 The filer can also write a letter stating their rationale as to why the IRS should reconsider the penalty.
 When the letter is sent, the filer should include the notice letter, the penalty to be considered, and an explanation for why it should be removed.